4 Explore the Community

 See the Survey Guide for a ready-to-use guide on survey design principles and traps to avoid.

-Together, these four exploratory experiments — conversations, observation, role playing, and surveys — build the mountain of data you need.
-Each generates different kinds of evidence, but all share a common purpose: uncovering unmet needs that remain invisible until you engage, watch, feel, and measure.
-Together, they create the mountain of data you need — but how do you know when that mountain is high enough?
+Together, these three exploratory experiments (conversations, observation, and role playing) build the mountain of data you need.
+Each generates a different kind of evidence, but all share a common purpose: uncovering unmet needs that remain invisible until you engage, watch, and feel your way into them.
+Alongside them sits secondary research, which gathers what is already known so you don’t spend field time rediscovering it.
+Between them they build the mountain of data you need.

 Archival and Secondary Research Experiments

 Not every insight comes from fieldwork.
-Much is already known — in industry reports, government statistics, academic studies, and trade publications.
+Much is already known, sitting in industry reports, government statistics, academic studies, and trade publications.
 Secondary research is your way of running exploratory experiments with data others have already collected.
 Each probe into an archive or database is a test: “What does this source reveal, and how does it align with or challenge what I’ve seen in the field?”

 What Secondary Research Contributes